Allen Broussard: Judicial career

-Broussard was one of the first African-Americans to become a judge in California.
+Broussard was one of the first African Americans to become a judge in California.
 In 1964, California Governor Edmund G. "Pat" Brown appointed Broussard as a judge of the Municipal Court for the Oakland-Piedmont (later Oakland-Piedmont-Emeryville) Judicial District.
-His record caught the attention of Democratic Governor Jerry Brown, who, in 1975, appointed Broussard as a judge of the Superior Court of Alameda County.
+His record caught the attention of Democratic governor Jerry Brown, who, in 1975, appointed Broussard as a judge of the Alameda County Superior Court.
 He went on to serve as Presiding Judge of the Superior Court.
 In 1981 Governor Jerry Brown elevated Broussard to the California Supreme Court, where he served as Associate Justice until 1991.
-His term followed Wiley Manuel, who was on the bench 1977-1981.
+His term followed Wiley Manuel, who was on the bench 1977–1981.

 On the court, Broussard was a leading liberal in the court's majority, along with Chief Justice Rose Bird.
 He wrote the majority of opinions for the court at that time.
 By 1982, five of the seven justices on the court were Brown appointees, who were widely criticized as allegedly soft on crime and overly political.
-Even though the judges had different individual philosophies, they were lumped together by conservative politicians who derisively labeled them as "Jerry's Judges" and "Rosie & The Supremes."
+Even though the judges had somewhat different individual philosophies, they were lumped together by conservative politicians who derisively labeled them as "Jerry's Judges" and "Rosie & The Supremes."
 Critics repeatedly claimed that Broussard and other Brown appointees ruled on the basis of personal opinion and political bias rather than the law and the state Constitution.

 In 1982, Broussard was up for election reconfirmation.
 A campaign was waged against him and the other Brown appointees on the ballot that year (Cruz Reynoso and Otto Kaus), something that was unprecedented in California history.
 Broussard was reconfirmed to a 12-year term, as expected, with 56% of the vote, but that was below the typical confirmation vote.
 In 1986, three of his colleagues (Bird, Cruz Reynoso, and Joseph Grodin) were resoundingly voted off the court, and they were replaced by conservative justices.
 Broussard was disturbed by this development and expressed fear that the judiciary would become politicized.

 On August 31, 1991, Broussard retired from the court and Governor Pete Wilson appointed Ronald M. George to the seat.